 Not sure where to start?
 That’s where C.M.
 Cleaning and our trained staff can help!
 When thinking of preventing illness from a cleaning standpoint, often words that come to mind are “disinfect” and “sanitize”.
 The issue is that these words are often used interchangeably.
 While they do have similarities, they are used for different applications.

-- Sanitization: reduces the overall parthenogenic microbes on a surface, thus reducing the chances of getting sick.
+- Sanitization: Significantly reduces the overall parthenogenic microbes and bacteria on a surface, thus reducing the chances of getting sick.

-- Sterilization: The process of decontamination by utilizing a combination of chemical application, heat, and/or pressure to eliminate any and all parthenogenic microbes on a surface.
+- Sterilization: The process of decontamination by utilizing a combination of chemical application, heat, and/or pressure to eliminate any and all parthenogenic microbes and bacteria on a surface.

 Disinfection, sanitization, and sterilization are all processes of decontamination, however, they differ in application and effect.
 Sanitizers reduce the overall number of parthenogenic microbes (the microorganisms that make us sick), on an inanimate or living surface.
 Sanitizers have a more broad and immediate use against a wide range of microbes to reduce the overall number of microbes on a surface, thus reducing the chances of illness.

 A disinfectant has a stronger effect than a sanitizer on certain parthenogenic microbes.
 Disinfectants normally have a more focused and specific use against certain bacteria, viruses, and disease.
 Disinfectants also require a “dwell time” to be effective, meaning they must remain on an inanimate surface for a certain period of time to be effective against the advertised microbe(s).
 Additionally, Disinfectant are effective on inanimate surfaces.
 However, many disinfectants are weakened by organic matter such as living tissue, or feces.
 To summarize, disinfectants can be stronger than sanitizers, but require a more specific and meticulous application to be effective.